teens

 Video via ABC News.

-After the parents were arrested by police, and later sentenced to life in prison, five of the 13 children were put into the foster care system.
+After the parents were arrested and later sentenced to life in prison, six of the 13 children were put into the foster care system.

 But the nightmare continued.